dbauduin/Android-Tools/logs/README.md

 Customization
 -------------

-It is possible to configure the logger thanks to the configuration file _log.properties_:
+It is possible to configure the logger thanks to the configuration file _"log.properties"_:

     showLogs = [true|false]
     logPrefix = <your_prefix>